apetro/uw-it-design-system/docs/acknowledgements.md

 ---
 layout: default
-title: Acknowledgements | Honey Bee Design System
+title: Acknowledgements | UW IT Design System
 ---
 ## Who We Are